craigbro/practice/resources/posts/voice.md

 > I want to create a historically maintainable, hegemonic alternative
 > to the social-metabolic order of capitalism.

-is sensible, precise, and inspiring.
+sounded sensible, precise, and inspiring.
 I doubt it rings like that in other ears though.
 I thought I would explain all the terms, unpack it.
 Soon I was planning out a grand essay, or a book.
 I would have to be rigorous and extensive in my presentation of my thought.
 I would have to defend it against critics who had no interest in